 Advanced standing students come from law schools across the country and make a substantial and welcome contribution to Berkeley Law’s student body.
-Applicants are considered for the fall term only and admission decisions usually are made in late June or early July.
-The application filing period is April 15-June 15, but applicants are encouraged to submit complete applications as early as possible.
+Applicants are considered for the fall term only.
+The Binding Early Decision application filing period is January 13 – March 14, and applicants will receive an admissions decision by April 7, 2025.
+The Regular Decision application filing period is April 15 – June 15, but applicants are encouraged to submit complete applications as early as possible.
+Regular admission decisions are made in late June or early July.

 There are two categories of advanced standing, transfer and visiting status.
 Information about each category follows: